 There’s clarity in the lyrical themes.
 Whether on a scale that is personal “Mood 7 Mind Destroyer: Guilt” vs global “Crushed Out,” or conceptual “What is it in Man?” vs concrete examples “Diana the Huntress,” this album is bleak on all fronts.
 Delivered with mostly undistorted shouting by Mike Minnick, there’s not a lot of hope to be found anywhere here.
 While there are real life evils called out and condemned (hello evangelically fueled capitalism), there’s not an accompanying feeling that those evils can be overcome.
 Even the most arguably optimistic tracks like “Optimism as Survival” and the title track describe a diminished, injured sense of survival, not based on any life experience to date, but because what else is there to do?

 There’s clarity in the production.
 While the above mentioned song arrangements take care of some of the work, it doesn’t hurt to have Scott Evans (Antisleep Audio and fellow Kowloon Walled City member) handling the production as well.
 I’ve been trying to avoid making lazy comparisons to the members’ other bands, but both the mixing and various guitar and drum sounds do recall Kowloon’s 2015 album Grievances.
 This is not a complaint.

 There’s ultimately clarity in purpose.
-Regardless of the angle considered, there is no waste to be found on Strangled Art.
+Regardless of the angle considered, there is no waste to be found on Strangled Light.
 Less Art may jokingly refer to this album as “post-hardcore for post-youths” but it may actually belie the truth of the album, that it is created by experienced pros who know what they want and have no time for bullshit.

 Many thanks to Jon for his time!